 - CFP is a great profession.
 If you have ever gone through any financial hardship, you would know how it feels.
 It feels terrible.
 Once you complete your CFP, you would be able to prevent people from financial hardships.
 They may not completely avoid mishaps, but they can get prepared for them with your guidance and forecasting.

-- Apparently PFS may seem not so valuable, but the most important reason of pursuing PFS is not only job opportunities or great credentials.
-But you should do PFS because of on-going educational opportunities.
-Of course it will cost you money, any education does.
-But it will give you an opportunity to update you every three years and get ahead of the curve.
+PFS may seem valuable, but the most important reason for pursuing PFS is not only job opportunities or great credentials.
+But it would help if you did PFS because of ongoing educational opportunities.
+Of course, it will cost you money; any education does.
+But it will allow you to update yourself every three years and get ahead of the curve.

-- The combination of CPA and PFS are lethal.
+- The combination of CPA and PFS is lethal.
 Once you do PFS after CPA, your expertise in the subjects would be unparalleled.
-Most companies would love to have you in their boards to seek your expert opinion and receive guidance.
+Most companies would love to have you on their boards to seek your expert opinion and receive guidance.
 And most clients will also prefer you over anyone who has just done CPA.

-- If you want to serve multiple clients and want to get expertise in multiple fields, then certainly you should go for PFS.
-PFS is not easy, but why go for easy when you can separate yourself from the crowd?
+- If you want to serve multiple clients and get expertise in multiple fields, you should certainly go for PFS.
+PFS is not easy, but why go easy when you can separate yourself from the crowd?

 There are two things.
 If you want to be a financial planner, go for CFP.
 But if you want unparalleled knowledge, do your CPA and get qualified as PFS without any extra effort.
 The advantage of doing PFS is an opportunity to pursue continuous education.
-Of course, it’s your call.
-You need to decide what works for you and what doesn’t.
-But we think after reading this thorough article, you would be able to decide which path to take with confidence.
-Isn’t it.
+Then, of course, it’s your call.